Saudi King backs Israeli-Palestinian push, Kerry says

 On his 10th peace-making trip to the region during the last year, Kerry had tried to establish what U.S. officials call a "framework" for guidelines for any eventual peace accord.

-The U.S.-brokered Israeli-Palestinian talks resumed in July after a three-year halt, with Kerry pushing for an accord within nine months despite scepticism on both sides.
+The U.S.-brokered Israeli-Palestinian talks resumed in July after a three-year halt, with Kerry pushing for an accord within nine months despite skepticism on both sides.

 Kerry has previously asked Israel to reconsider the 2002 Arab peace plan, originally proposed by King Abdullah, which offers Israel full recognition in return for giving up land it captured in 1967 and a "just" solution for Palestinian refugees.